Educational Assessment in Adelaide

 Tests Used in the Assessments

-The tests that we use are those that are recognised across Australia, indeed across the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
+The tests that we use are those that are recognized across Australia, indeed across the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
 Assessment takes time and just cannot be done accurately with tests that are quicker to administer.

-Booking an Educational Assessment
+Booking an Assessment